Ircama/ELM327-emulator/README.md

 telnet localhost 35000
 ```

+## python-OBD

+[python-OBD](https://github.com/brendan-w/python-OBD) is a Python module for handling realtime sensor data from OBD-II vehicle ports supporting ELM327 OBD-II adapters. *obd_dictionary* (which internally exploits python-OBD) can be used to test it.
+For instance, with Linux:

+- open a terminal and run `python3 -m elm -s car` (read the returned pty port)
+- open another terminal and run `python3 -m obd_dictionary -i /dev/pts/0 | less` (use the same port returned by *ELM327-emulator*)

 ## OBD Auto Doctor

 One of the applications which can be used to test *ELM327-emulator* is [OBD Auto Doctor](https://www.obdautodoctor.com/).
 It supports different operating systems, including Windows, Mac, Linux, Android, iOS and enables communicating with OBD-II to get summary information, trouble codes, advanced diagnostics, real time graphical monitoring and many other in-depth data on the EQUs.